-- o Demonstrate skills necessary to carry out a technological or engineering investigation. - Formulate and defend a core area project proposal, clearly identifying objectives, proposed methodology and significance of the proposed project. - Independently acquire knowledge on previous solutions developed and/or presented by others in solving related problems and referencing such works. - Carry out research and present research findings in a concise and comprehensive report, clearly drawing reasonable conclusions and suggestions for future work.
+- Carry out a technological or engineering investigation. - Formulate and defend a core area project proposal, clearly identifying objectives, proposed methodology and significance of the 0 proposed project. - Independently acquire knowledge on previous solutions developed and/or presented by others in solving related problems and 0 referencing such works. - Carry out research and present research findings in a concise and comprehensive report, clearly drawing reasonable conclusions 0 and suggestions for future work.